-- If you are a highly seasonal business – Seasonal businesses need cash on a seasonal basis and require flexible repayment schedules to match their business activity.
+Seasonal businesses need cash on a seasonal basis and require flexible repayment schedules to match their business activity.
 Unlike a loan, the repayment schedule of a future sales factoring contract is tied to the amount of the merchant’s future sales.
 This allows a merchant with seasonal sales to gain access to much larger amounts of capital and decreases the merchant’s risk of default of having to repay a high fixed amount per month during their slow season.

-- If you don’t have significant personal or business assets – Banks and other traditional lenders usually require physical assets.
+Banks and other traditional lenders usually require physical assets.
 A cash advance based on a factoring contract usually only requires a security interest in your future sales.